nati441/ETS1053-15/SET/README.md

 # set symetric difference
 is the set of elements that are in either of the sets, but not in both.

+# set symetric diffrence update
+is a set operation that updates a set by removing elements found in another set and adding elements that are not found in the original set.
+Essentially, it modifies the set to keep only elements that are unique to each set (i.e., not shared).
+# set union
+The set union operation in Python combines all elements from two (or more) sets, removing any duplicates.
+It's one of the most basic and useful set operations.
+# set update
+is used to add elements from another iterable (like a set, list, or tuple) to the original set.
+It’s like a union operation that modifies the original set in place.